tom2tomtomtom/detectogether-app/PROJECT_STATE.md

 - The app follows the specification document closely
 - Vista system is implemented as a reusable component
 - Each health module follows a consistent structure
-- Gamification hooks are in place in the store
+- Gamification and notifications are integrated in the store
-- Ready for UI polish and animation enhancements
+- Ready for UI polish, charts, and animation enhancements